 The Life of Mary de Saulles

-Very sadly Mary passed away on Wednesday 17th of June 2020 at the age of 95 and will be sorely missed and mourned by all those who knew her, especially our long standing members.
+Sadly Mary passed away on Wednesday 17th of June 2020 at the age of 95 and will be sorely missed and mourned by all those who knew her, especially our long-standing members.

 Mary joined the architect’s profession in 1948, one of only 42 women then to do so.
 She went on to be an architect with London’s County Council and then an industrial designer with British Airways.
 It was thus not surprising that Mary set up an architectural consultancy in Shrewsbury.
 In 2012 Mary published a book, The Story of Shrewsbury, which is a most illuminating read.

-Very soon after becoming acquainted I learnt that Mary, despite being quite diminutive in stature, shared the tenacity of a mongoose – once she had her teeth into something she simply would not let go; as many in the local authority learned to their dismay!
-Over decades Mary volunteered her time and expertise to both the Civic Society and the STCRA, and rarely missed a gathering of either body.
+Very soon after becoming acquainted, I learned that Mary, despite being quite diminutive in stature, shared the tenacity of a mongoose – once she had her teeth into something she simply would not let go; as many in the local authority learned to their dismay!
+Over decades Mary volunteered her time and expertise to both the Civic Society and the STCRA and rarely missed a gathering of either body.

 Mary will be sorely missed both as a frequently outspoken pillar of the STCRA and a highly respected resident of Shrewsbury Town Centre.